Why is AML Transaction Monitoring Important?

 Why Has AML Transaction Monitoring Become So Challenging?

-Change is constant, but the COVID-19 pandemic dramatically accelerated its pace, which has made transaction monitoring more challenging than ever for financial institutions.
+Change is constant, but the COVID-19 pandemic and the increasingly digital business landscape have dramatically accelerated its pace, making transaction monitoring more challenging than ever for financial institutions.

 The Current (and Future) Consumer Mindset